fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 - The upconverted signal travels into the refrigerator, interacts with the system, and travels back out, and
 - The signal is again downconverted to baseband, and then its trace is acquired by an ADC.*/

-This is what the ADC-aquired signal looks like:
+This is what the ADC-acquired signal looks like:
 {% include image.liquid url="/assets/readout-opt_acd_signal_noisy.png" description="Figure 1: Example of probe signal to be analyzed." %}

 In this example, the digital signal $s[n]$ has a carrier frequency $\omega_{IF} =$50 MHz and a simple 400ns square envelope.
-Also in my case, the ADC has a resolution of $2^{-12}$, so the amplitude of the acquired pulse trace can be converted to volts by multiplying by the same factor.
+In my case, the ADC has a resolution of $2^{-12}$, so the amplitude of the acquired pulse trace can be converted to volts by multiplying by the same factor.

-Now let's see how to calculate the pulse quadratures.
+Let's see how to calculate the pulse quadratures.
 Besides the signal, the ADC also acquires white noise that travels through the lines.
-But we want to parse the noise from the readout information as much as possible.
-To do so, we project the pulse onto a constant wave $K[n]$ oscillating at the same frequency:
+To parse the readout information from the noise, we project the pulse onto a constant wave $K[n]$ oscillating at the same frequency:

 $$K[n] = e^{i\omega_{IF} t_s n}$$

 $$\rightarrow X[\omega_{IF}] = \braket {K[n]|s[n]} = \sum_{n=0}^Ns[n]e^{-i\omega_{IF} t_s n} = I +iQ = Ae^{i\theta}.$$

-Note the projection $X[\omega_{IF}]$ is the Fourier transform of the signal at frequency $\omega_{IF}$.
-We are therefore ignoring all other frequency components.
-Since it is a complex number, it can be written as a sum of a real part $I$ to an imaginary part $Q$.
+The projection $X[\omega_{IF}]$ is equivalent to the Fourier transform of the signal at frequency $\omega_{IF}$.
+We are thus ignoring all other frequency components.
+Since $X[\omega_{IF}]$ is a complex number, it can be written as a sum of a real part $I$ to an imaginary part $Q$.
 These are the quadratures of $s[n]$.